-- The inspector shall report as Deficient: (For all types of units) - o Inoperative units; - o Deficiencies in the thermostats; - o Inappropriate locations; - The lack of protection from physical damage; - Burners, burner ignition devices or heating elements, switches, and thermostats that are not 18 inches above the lowest garage floor elevation, unless the unit is listed for garage floor installations; - The absence of an opening would allow access to inspection, service, repair, or replacement; removing permanent construction or building finish;
+- The inspector shall report as Deficient: (For all types of units) - o Inoperative units; - o Deficiencies in the thermostats; - o Inappropriate locations; - The lack of protection from physical damage; - Burners, burner ignition devices or heating elements, switches, and thermostats that are not 18 inches above the lowest garage floor elevation, unless the unit is listed for garage floor installations; - o The absence of an opening would allow access to inspection, service, repair, or replacement without removing permanent construction or building finish;

-- When applicable, a floored passageway and service platform that would allow access for equipment inspection, service, repair, or replacement; - o Deficiencies in mounting and performance of window and wall units. - The inspector shall report deficiencies in; (For Electric Heating Equipment) - o Performance of heat pumps; - o Performance of heating elements; and - o Conditions of conductors; and - The inspector shall report as Deficient: (For gas and other fuel-fired units) - o Gas leaks; - Flame impingement, uplifting flame, improper flame color, or excessive scale buildup; - The absence of a gas shutoff valve within six feet of the appliance; - o The absence of a gas appliance connector or one that exceeds six feet in length; - Gas appliance connectors that are concealed within or extended through walls, floors, partitions, ceilings, or appliance housings; and - The inspector shall report as Deficient: deficiencies in; (For gas and other fuel-fired units) - o Combustion and dilution air; - o Gas shutoff valves; - Access to gas shutoff valves that prohibit full operation; - o Gas appliance connector materials; and - o The vent pipe, draft hood, draft, proximity to combustibles, and vent terminations point and clearances.
+- When applicable, a floored passageway and service platform that would allow access for equipment inspection, service, repair, or replacement; - o Deficiencies in mounting and performance of window and wall units. - The inspector shall report deficiencies in; (For Electric Heating Equipment) - o Performance of heat pumps; - o Performance of heating elements; and - o Conditions of conductors; and - The inspector shall report as Deficient: (For gas and other fuel-fired units) - Gas leaks in the heating equipment not associated with the gas distribution system; - Flame impingement, uplifting flame, improper flame color, or excessive scale buildup; - The inspector shall report as Deficient: deficiencies in; (For gas and other fuel-fired units) - o Combustion and dilution air; - The vent pipe, draft hood, draft, proximity to combustibles, and vent terminations point and clearances.